Regarding Fuzzers: Black box, security testing tools

-There is an obvious need for security testing tools for the information security industry, to enable early detection of vulnerabilities in products that allow unauthorized intrusion.
+There is an obvious need in the information security industry for security testing tools that will enable early detection of vulnerabilities in products that might allow unauthorized intrusion.

-One of the causes of vulnerability in products is that application developers are not experts in writing secure code that is resilient to hackers and users with malicious intent and an array of single protocol fuzzer tools.
+One cause of vulnerabilities is that application developers are not experts in writing secure code that is resilient to hackers and QA departments can't maintain an array of often unsupported protocol fuzzers.

-The huge number of scripts whose purpose is to break the security barriers posed by existing applications create a situation where a vendor that develops a new application has to regularly check whether its product can be attacked.
-This test becomes labor intensive and time consuming as more lines are written into the application.
+There are hundreds of fuzzers written by hackers whose purpose is to break applications.
+Developers have had to buy and deploy dozens of these unsupported tools to check whether their products can be attacked.
+This testing becomes labor intensive and time consuming as more lines are written into the application.

 Let's look at an application of medium size with about half a million lines of code.
-A security specialist scanning over eight hundred lines of code per day to detect vulnerabilities, will spend five hundred days to perform a complete assessment of the code.
+A security specialist scanning over eight hundred lines of code per day to detect vulnerabilities will spend five hundred days to perform a complete assessment of the code.
 This has an estimated street price of a quarter of a million dollars.
-The responsibilities of the security specialist assigned to do this job will be not only to spot known security vulnerabilities, but also to identify new security vulnerabilities that were previously unknown, protecting the product from them before these new vulnerabilities are discovered by hackers or any other external organization.
+The responsibilities of the security specialist not only include spotting known security vulnerabilities, but also to identify new security vulnerabilities that were previously unknown.
 In addition, this process needs to be repeated whenever a new version of the product comes out, which can be several times a year.

-To save company resources that are allocated to the detection and subsequent repair of security vulnerabilities, there is a clear need for enterprise fuzzer tools, which will test the application's level of protection against vulnerabilities before it is released to the market.
+To save company resources that are allocated to the detection and subsequent repair of security vulnerabilities, there is a clear need for an enterprise fuzzer which will test every application's level of protection against vulnerabilities before it is released to the market.

 Due to time constraints caused by the testing of security vulnerabilities in products, many vendors release their products prior to conducting a proper security audit, exposing their customers to potential vulnerabilities.
-This is becoming more and more unacceptable to customers who have stepped up their demand that vendors conduct extensive security testing of their products prior to deployment or purchase.
+This is becoming unacceptable to customers and they have stepped up their demand that vendors conduct at least some security testing of their products prior to purchase.

 In those cases where a product was purchased by a customer and a security vulnerability is discovered, two major problems arise - the vendor has the responsibility to fix the problem and must also provide its customers with the appropriate means to protect themselves against the vulnerability.
 The customer will usually contact the vendor and demand that the vendor provide an appropriate solution to protect the customer from attack.
 As mentioned above, these types of vulnerabilities are discovered on a daily basis.
 As hackers get better at finding vulnerabilities, and the number of vulnerabilities steadily increase, the rise in awareness on the part of customers will inevitably cause them to demand higher standards of security from vendors' products.